Bryon11/SASE-HACK-26/README.md

 **Hydration tracking that doesn't rely on you remembering.**

-Hydrometer is a smart bottle cap that automatically tracks water intake using a Hall-effect sensor to detect the position of a magnetic float inside the bottle.
+Hydrometer is a smart bottle cap that automatically tracks water intake using Hall-effect sensors that track the magnetic field of a floating magnet inside the bottle.
 Instead of manually logging drinks, the system senses real drinking behavior directly — converting water level changes into daily hydration insights delivered through a companion mobile app.

 ---